 The Lyon Firm aims to hold companies like ConAgra accountable for the dangerous consumer products released to the public without proper warning of the risks they present.
 Manufacturers may be liable for products that are not properly tested or marketed without safety warnings.
 Consumer safety advocates like Joe Lyon can help recover rightful compensation following injuries and work to protect the safety of consumers in the future.

 Joe Lyon is an experienced Catastrophic Injury and Product Liability Lawyer filing PAM and Sysco cooking spray lawsuits nationwide on behalf of injured plaintiffs.

-Attorneys and consumer safety advocates have been concerned with the defective cooking can design for years.
-In fact, this is not among the first PAM or Sysco cooking spray lawsuits, but follows several other instances where consumers were injured in their kitchen by cooking spray cans which overheated and exploded.
+Attorneys and consumer safety advocates have been concerned with the PAM spray for years.
+In fact, this is not among the first PAM or Sysco cooking spray lawsuits, but follows several other instances where consumers were injured in their kitchen by cooking spray cans which allegedly overheated and exploded.
 Other cooking sprays made by Wellsley Farms have also been implicated in burn injury accidents.

 Juries have been sympathetic to injured victims and burn injury plaintiffs have been able to recover rightful compensation for their medical expenses, burn injury treatments, pain and suffering, lost wages and emotional distress.
 The companies responsible for producing dangerous kitchen products, like Sysco and ConAgra, have settled lawsuits and paid punitive damages for failing to properly warn American consumers.

 The Lyon Firm is investigating not only explosions and burn injuries related to PAM and Sysco canisters, but also cooking spray products made by Wellsley Farms.
 Cooking Spray accidents and injuries can lead to legal action, and the manufacturers and distributors may be held liable.